-To reference a global variable, precede the variable name with double dollar signs, for example,
+To reference a global variable in an MV, precede the variable name with a double dollar sign, for example,

 $$gvar_name.
-When referencing string, date, and timestamp global variables, you must use single or double quotes depending upon the MV script language.
+When referencing string, date, and timestamp global variables in an MV, you must use single or double quotes depending upon the MV script language.
 For Spark Scala, use double quotes; for other languages, use single quotes, for example

 Global variables referenced in MVs are evaluated when validating the MV data source and when loading them.
 Thus, when you edit the value of a global variable, you must perform a full load of the related MVs.

 For more information, refer to Concepts → Global Variable.